-A one hundred acre property which gained DA approval about 5 years ago for multiple dwellings as an eco tourist facility.
-Located just to the south-west of the picturesque and historical township of Stroud in New South Wales, this property runs from a sealed road frontage at the bottom of a horse shoe mountain up to the ridge at the top.
+100 Acre mountainside retreat only ten minutes from Stroud which has gained DA approval for multiple dwellings as an eco tourist facility.
+Located just to the south-west of the picturesque and historical township of Stroud, this property runs from a sealed road frontage at the bottom of a Horse Shoe mountain up to the ridge at the top.
 Predominantly north east facing, protected from prevailing winds and open to the north east breeze, this land has something quite unique.

 This is the perfect combination of ongrid/offgrid for those who see the value in having a backyard forest hideaway that provides a space for independent living.
-And yes, on occasion wedgetail eagles can be seen soaring above, and along the ridge of this beautiful piece of New South Wales.
+Build your dream home and run the property as an eco tourist retreat as a side business.
+Stroud is a ten minute drive from the bottom, Newcastle one hour and the Barrington Tops are not far away.

 The size of Booral is approximately 138.5 square kilometres.
 It has 4 parks covering nearly 21.8% of total area.
 The population of Booral in 2016 was 407 people.
 By 2021 the population was 457 showing a population growth of 12.3% in the area during that time.
 The predominant age group in Booral is 50-59 years.
 Households in Booral are primarily couples with children and are likely to be repaying $1000 - $1399 per month on mortgage repayments.
 In general, people in Booral work in a trades occupation.In 2021, 82.20% of the homes in Booral were owner-occupied compared with 85.90% in 2016.